augustine0890/augustine0890/README.md

 - 👋 Hi, I’m Augustine
-- 🦀 I'm deeply passionate about Rust and currently investing my time and effort to master this powerful language.
-I'm working on a project with Rust, leveraging its exceptional memory safety, speed, and concurrency features.
-With every line of code I write, I'm discovering new dimensions of Rust's elegance and expressiveness.
-Rust is not just a language, but a philosophy that empowers developers to create robust, efficient, and secure systems for the future.
-Excited to be part of this vibrant community and contribute to its growth! 🦀
+- 🦀🦫 I'm passionate about Rust and Golang, dedicating time to master their powerful features in my projects.
+I appreciate Rust's elegance and Golang's simplicity, both offering memory safety, speed, and concurrency.
+Excited to be part of these thriving communities and contribute to their development! 🦫🦀
 - 📫 Contact Me
   - Email: <a href="mailto:augustino0890@gmail.com">augustino0890@gmail.com</a> 📧
   - LinkedIn: <a href="https://www.linkedin.com/in/augustine2015/">https://www.linkedin.com/in/augustine2015/</a> 🔗